City to acquire 16-acre, tax deed Kenosha County property for future residential development

 For the city, the “collateral benefit”, he said, is “they’re going to settle with a developer for these unpaid, special assessments.”

 Committee Chair Terry Rose wondered who would be developing the property.
-Moyer said, however, the developer had yet to be named.
+Moyer said the developer had yet to be named.

-“The letter basically said the city will pay the delinquent property taxes due and will work with a potential developer on the unpaid special assessments due to the city,” Moyer said.

 Supervisor David Geertsen said the county wants the parcel back on the tax rolls.